-Nevertheless, Lawton (1999) is much more cited than the subsequent ones, even considering the past years from publication (Table 1)(Spake et al. 2022; Travassos-Britto et al. 2021)(Catford et al. 2022).
+Considering the history of such discussions, it seems difficult to assert that pattern-oriented research is more important than process-oriented research.
+Nevertheless, Lawton (1999) is much more cited than the subsequent ones even now (Fig. X), and people often denote that process-based approaches are mess, without deeply considering what is generality (Spake et al. 2022; Travassos-Britto et al. 2021) and what derives contingency (Catford et al. 2022).
 The reason for this would be because the questions raised in Lawton (1999) are crucial, but from a skeptical point of view, it may be simply because extreme statements tend to leave a lasting impression.
-Arnqvist (2013) notes that the works that discuss their findings in a balanced manner, referring to many related studies, can be underestimated in terms of “novelty”.
+As Arnqvist (2013) notes, the works that discuss their findings in a balanced manner, referring to many related studies, can be underestimated in terms of “novelty”.
 There is increasing awareness of how psychological bias influences our research evaluation, even in ecology; for example, opinion articles and special features on this theme were published in Nature Ecology and Evolution (Baum and Martin 2018) and The American Naturalist (Kamath et al. 2022).
 In addition, trends of the time should also influence our research evaluation.
 A culturomics analysis covering 80 years of trends in ecology and conservation showed boom-and-bust of many research themes (Anderson et al. 2021).
-For example, many studies around the 1940s focused on agricultural research, especially in grass systems, because the Dust Bowl drought in North America in the 1930s increased the necessity for such studies.
 It is important to realize that our evaluation of scientific significance can be influenced not only by truly universal values but also by something that is insubstantial atmosphere.

-Table 1.
-The number of citations of Lawton 1999 and the representative articles against it.
-Citation numbers based on the results of “Google scholar” in May 2024.
+Figure XX.
+The temporal changes in the number of citations of Lawton 1999 and the representative articles against it from 1999 to 2023.
+Citation numbers are based on the analytical results of “Final publication year” in Web of Science.